Position: Beyond Euclidean -- Foundation Models Should Embrace Non-Euclidean Geometries: Towards Non-Euclidean Foundation Models

 \textbf{Non-Euclidean Attention Mechanism.} In non-Euclidean spaces, attention scores can be defined based on negative manifold distance $-d_\mathcal{M}(x,y)$ between queries and keys instead of dot products~\cite{gulcehre2019hyperbolicAT, HNN++, chen2021fully, cho2023curve}, with closer node pairs receiving higher attention weights.
 To aggregate attention, unified manifold centroids or tangent space operations can be used~\cite{gu2019mixedcurvature, cho2023curve}.
-Alternatively, linear attention mechanisms~\cite{yang2024hypformer} can be employed to improve computational efficiency by approximating traditional attention through unified tangent space operations.
+Linear attention mechanisms~\cite{yang2024hypformer} can be employed to improve computational efficiency by approximating traditional attention through unified tangent space operations.

-\textbf{Other Important Modules.} Traditional Euclidean positional encoding, using sine and cosine functions~\cite{vaswani2017attention}, does not preserve the manifold structure in non-Euclidean spaces.
-Several approaches for non-Euclidean positional encoding include hyperbolic rotations~\cite{yang2024hypformer, fein-ashley2024hvt}, learned manifold encodings~\cite{chen2021fully}, and direct embedding onto the manifold were proposed to represent token positions while maintaining geometric integrity. \emph{Residual connections} should be formulated using isometric operations~\cite{he2025lresnet, van2023poincar, Bdeir2024fully} to preserve geometric information across layers.
-Additionally, layer and batch normalization must be adapted to account for curvature~\cite{yang2024hypformer, Bdeir2024fully, van2023poincar}.
-One approach is to modify the softmax loss function and compute the probability distribution over tokens based on the manifold distance instead.
+\textbf{Other Important Modules.} Traditional Euclidean positional encodings~\cite{vaswani2017attention, su2021roformer} do not preserve the manifold structure in non-Euclidean spaces.
+Several approaches for non-Euclidean positional encoding~\cite{chen2021fully, yang2024hypformer, fein-ashley2024hvt} were proposed to represent token positions while maintaining geometric integrity. \emph{Residual connections} should be formulated using isometric operations~\cite{he2025lresnet, van2023poincar, Bdeir2024fully} to preserve geometric information across layers.
+Layer and batch normalization must also be adapted to account for curvature~\cite{yang2024hypformer, Bdeir2024fully, van2023poincar}.
+Loss function must also satisfy geometric constraints, such as computing the probability distribution over tokens based on the manifold distance instead.